Vincent Crisologo

-Vincent "Bingbong" Pichay Crisologo (born May 31, 1947) is a Filipino politician who served as the Representative of Quezon City's 1st District from 2004 to 2013 and from 2016 to 2019.
+Vincent "Bingbong" Pichay Crisologo (born May 31, 1947) is a Filipino politician and evangelist who served as the Representative of Quezon City's 1st District from 2004 to 2013 and from 2016 to 2019.
 He also served as a councilor in Quezon City from 1998 to 2004.

 Early life

-Vincent Pichay Crisologo was born on May 31, 1947 in Vigan, Ilocos Sur to Floro Singson Crisologo (July 29, 1908 – October 18, 1970), a representative of Ilocos Sur's 1st district who was the author/father of the Philippine Social Security System Law and Carmen Pichay (June 5, 1923 – January 31, 2018), who would later be elected as governor of Ilocos Sur from 1964 to 1971.
+Vincent Pichay Crisologo was born on May 31, 1947, in Vigan, Ilocos Sur to Floro Singson Crisologo (July 29, 1909 – October 18, 1970), a representative of Ilocos Sur's 1st district who was the author/father of the Philippine Social Security System Law and Carmen Pichay (June 5, 1923 – January 31, 2018), who would later be elected as governor of Ilocos Sur from 1964 to 1971.
 He is a paternal cousin of Luis "Chavit" Singson, the incumbent municipal mayor of Narvacan, Ilocos Sur and former governor of Ilocos Sur.

 On October 18, 1970, Bingbong's father, Floro, then the representative for Ilocos Sur's 1st district, was attending the Sunday mass at the Vigan Cathedral and was about to fall in line for the communion when a lone gunman shot him in the head.
 The incident caused panic in the church so the assassin was able to run and disappear.
 Up to this day, the murder has not been solved and it is generally believed by the public that it was politically motivated.

 Arson conviction and absolute pardon

-He was convicted of arson in 1970 for burning Barangay Ora Centro and Ora Este in the town of Bantay, Ilocos Sur and was sentenced with a penalty of double life imprisonment.
-He served time in jail starting from June 1972 and was pardoned via an absolute pardon by President Ferdinand Marcos in 1980.
-He was released from prison at December 31, 1980 at 11:55 p.m.
+Crisologo was convicted of arson in 1970 for burning Barangay Ora Centro and Ora Este in the town of Bantay, Ilocos Sur and was sentenced with a penalty of double life imprisonment.
+He served time in jail starting from June 1972.
+He became a committed Christian while he was in jail and began conducting Bible studies and evangelizing fellow inmates there.
+He was pardoned via an absolute pardon by President Ferdinand Marcos in 1980.
+He was released from prison at December 31, 1980, at 11:55 p.m, which he believed to a prayer answered by God.

-After his release, he founded The Loved Flock Catholic-Charismatic Community.
-After years of spearheading the Loved Flock, where he led the spiritual formation of its members and extended assistance to members with various needs, from financial to run-of-the mill requests, another calling came knocking.
+After his release, he founded The Loved Flock Catholic-Charismatic Community after being released from jail.
+He led the spiritual formation of its members and extended assistance to members with various needs, from financial to run-of-the mill requests.